demisto/content/Packs/CaseManagement-Generic/Playbooks/Case_Management_-_Generic_v2_README.md

 This playbook will extract and enrich indicators upon trigger, calculate Severity, and set SLAs and Timers.

+Can be used as a default playbook to ingest new Incidents, or for manually created Incidents.

 ## Dependencies

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks

+* Case Management - Generic - Start SLA Timers
+* Case Management - Generic - Send On Call Notification
 * Case Management - Generic - Set SLAs based on Severity
 * Calculate Severity - Standard

 ### Integrations

 This playbook does not use any integrations.

 ### Scripts

 This playbook does not use any scripts.

 ### Commands

 * extractIndicators

 ## Playbook Inputs

 ---

 | **Name** | **Description** | **Default Value** | **Required** |